hannasm/demandjs/README.md

 window.DemandJSDemanded = new DemandJS(options);
 ```

-Errors can also be captured and handled by passing a custom function as ```onLoadError``` in the options object.
+Errors can also be captured and handled by passing a custom function as ```onLoadFailure``` in the options object.
 This function is expected to do any dom modifications directly as needed.
 This is the most robust way of configuring error handling, but also comes with the greatest responsibility.
 Be sure to remove the target node (if you don't want it to be shown in the page).

 The default implementation is shown below (whic is written using ES6 code: